 What Services Do Advocates Provide?

 Advocates are not lawyers, and do not provide legal representation or legal advice.
 However, Advocates provide an array of services that do not require a license to practice law.
-PFJ Advocates are deliberately trained to be interdisciplinary problem solvers so that they can holistically support community members to resolve issues that are frequently interconnected.
+PFJ Advocates are trained to be interdisciplinary problem solvers so that they can holistically support community members to resolve complex, intersecting issues.
 However, PFJ services often fall into six categories: